 Universal Control looks like a very futuristic feature but for users in Apple’s ecosystem that uses “Bluetooth beaconing, peer-to-peer WiFi, and the iPad’s touchpad support to allow you to place your devices close to one another, slide your mouse to the edge of a screen and onto your Mac or iPad seamlessly.”
 Borchers explained that:

 “I think what we have seen and observed from our users, both pro and otherwise, is that we have lots of people who have Macs and they have iPads, and they have other iPhones and we believe in making these things work together in ways that are powerful.
 And it just felt like a natural place to be able to go and extend our Continuity model so that you could make use of this incredible platform that is iPadOS while working with your Mac, right next to it.
 And I think the big challenge was, how do you do that in kind of a magical, simple way.
 And that’s what Seb and his team and been able to accomplish.

 Borchers and Marineau-Mes discussed the new smarter Siri with on-device processing, Safari, new Quick Notes, and others.
-And for the first time, Apple has introduced ‘Swift Playgrounds’, developers’ service of iPadOS 15, to enable them to write, compile and release apps on the App Store directly from the iPad.
+Apple has also introduced ‘Swift Playgrounds 4’, an app on iPadOS 15 for anyone to write, compile and release apps on the App Store directly from the iPad.

 “ Think one of the big insights here was that we also saw a number of kind of pro developers using it as a prototyping platform, and a way to be able to be on the bus, or in the park, or wherever if you wanted to get in and give something a try, this was super accessible and easy way to get there and could be a nice adjunct to hey, I want to learn to code.” -Borchers